 Charlotte Armitage

-This knowledge ranges from a deep understanding of local delivery through her work with East Lothian Champions’ Board, to high-level project development skills that have seen internationally recognised campaigns emerge, as well as legislative and policy changes, such as the guaranteed offer to university for Care Experienced applicants and the extension of free childcare for Care Experienced parents, implemented during her time at Who Cares?
+Her expertise ranges from a deep understanding of local service delivery gained through her involvement with the East Lothian Champions’ Board, to high-level project development that has contributed to internationally recognised campaigns, as well as significant legislative and policy changes.
+These include the guaranteed offer to university for Care Experienced applicants and the extension of free childcare for Care Experienced parents, both implemented as a result of her contributions during her time with Who Cares?
 Scotland.
-These skills and experience are further complemented by her in-depth political research experience, passion for social justice forged from her career in public affairs and her COSCA Counselling Skills diploma.
+More recently, her work has focused on improving the lives of unaccompanied and refugee children and young people.

 Audrey Cowie